 The 10 Greatest Tours Of All Time

-And speaking of great tours… all this chatter about standout K!
-Tour moments sparked some in-office debate about what we reckon are the greatest tours of all time.
+We recently had some in-office debate about what we reckon are the greatest tours of all time.
 Impossible to work out, right?
 Pah!
 After lots of arguing and gnashed teeth, we settled on these 10.
 Don’t even @ us.
 This is 100 per cent unfuckwithable.

 GREEN DAY, AMERICAN IDIOT WORLD TOUR, 2004 – 2005